 The PhD candidate submits the pilot study, together with a table of contents for the dissertation, a time schedule for its completion and the completed ASCA evaluation form to the supervisors, the external reader, ASCA’s vice-director and the ASCA office at least two weeks before the evaluation meeting by email with all the addressees visible, so the ASCA office can check it has been sent to all those involved in the evaluation.

+An external reader is only required for the funded PhD candidates.
 When the ASCA office contacts the supervisors about the date and time of the evaluation meeting, it also asks the supervisors to suggest an external reader.
 Once the external reader has been approved by the ASCA vice-director, the supervisors approach the external reader and secure their cooperation.
 The external reader is asked by the supervisors to read the pilot study and to send a short assessment report to the supervisors, ASCA’s vice-director and the ASCA office at least two days before the evaluation meeting.
 The assessment report should outline whether, on the basis of the pilot study, the external reader feels the PhD candidate will be able to produce a defendable dissertation within the contract period.

 The supervisors are responsible for communicating the content of the external reader’s assessment to the PhD candidate before the evaluation meeting.
 The external reader does not attend the evaluation meeting.
 The main supervisor (“promotor”) is responsible for checking that the external reader’s report is received in time and sent to the other supervisor(s), ASCA’s vice-director and the ASCA office.